Yuanlin: Rail

-Yuanlin has a station on the Taiwan Railways Administration's Western Line.
+Yuanlin has a station on the Taiwan Railway's Western Line.
 A project is underway to redevelop the station in combination with converting the current at-grade line to an elevated line through the city, a plan designed to improve road traffic flow and promote investment.
 The elevation of the track will eliminate three level crossings and five underpasses, and the area currently comprising the station will be converted into a mixed-use development with commercial space, parking and green space.
 This redevelopment was scheduled to be completed in 2013 and has a budget of NT$4 billion.